-Dr. Klings is an Assistant Professor in the Department of Medicine.
+Dr. Klings is an Associate Professor in the Department of Medicine.
 She attends in the Medical Intensive Care Unit and on the Pulmonary Consultation Service at Boston Medical Center.
 Additionally, she has a clinic in the Pulmonary Hypertension Center at Boston Medical Center where she is involved in the diagnosis, evaluation and treatment of patients with pulmonary hypertension (Pulmonary Hypertension Center).
 She has special interest in the management of patients with chronic dyspnea and is the Medical Director of the Pulmonary Rehabilitation Program.

 - Klings ES, Lowry MH, Li G, Jean JC, Fernandez BO, Garcia-Saura MF, Feelisch M, Joyce-Brady M. Hyperoxia Induced Lung Injury in Gamma-Glutamyl Transferase Deficiency is Associated with Alterations in Nitrosative and Nitrative Stress.
 Am J Path 2009; 175:2309-2318.
 PMID: 19850887.

 - Sebastiani P, Timofeev N, Hartley SW, Milton JN, Gupta M, Riva A, Dworkis DA, Klings ES, Telen MJ, Ashley-Koch A, Garrett ME, Baldwin CT, Steinberg MH.
 Genetic Modifiers of the Severity of Sickle Cell Anemia Identified Through a Genome-Wide Association Study.
 Am J Hematol 2010;85:29-35.
 PMID: 20029952.